Mickey Durrng: Biography

 Mickey Durrng Garrawurra was born c.
 1940 in eastern Arnhem Land.
 He spent the majority of his life at Langarra on Howard Island, which is located in the Arafura Sea.
 Durrng died in 2006, at the age of 66, in his home in Millingimbi, in the Corcodile Islands of central Arnhem Land, after a long battle with illness.

 In his early life, Durrng worked as a fisherman from the Galiwinku mission on Echo Island.
 Depending on the time of year, he fished off the island of Milingimbi or upstream in the Glyde River near Ramingining.

-The Garrawurra men have a long history of being expert artists.
-Mickey is just one in the long list of exceptional Garrawurra artists and persons.
-Durrng is one of "the best-known artists using classic Garrawurra designs that include bush turkey and the classic body-painting striped design known as kingfisher".
+Durrng has been described as one of "the best-known artists using classic Garrawurra designs that include bush turkey and the classic body-painting striped design known as kingfisher".
+Garrawurra men have historical have pursued art as a profession.

 "Durrng was one of the last senior men of the great Garrawurra family of 'seven fathers'.
 Durrng's grandfather sired seven sons, of whom Durrng's father Nupurray Garrawurra was the youngest."
 He was a member of the Dhuwa moiety and an elder of the Liyagawumirr clan of Yolngu people.
 His language group is Buyuyukulmirr/Liyagalawumirr.
 When nearing his death, Durrng's role as elder was to select the person who would carry on the traditions, and he selected his sister Ruth Nalmakarra.